 H.R.
-938 would authorize its re-dedication as a national memorial, and thereby give honor to the veterans of World War I that is equal to that bestowed on the veterans of the other major wars, while helping future generations of Americans to know the complete history of American's 20th-century struggle against aggression and totalitarianism.
+938 would fill that void by authorizing the construction of a national World War I Memorial on the Mall, thereby giving honor to the veterans of World War I that is equal to that bestowed on the veterans of the other major wars, while helping future generations of Americans to know the complete history of American's 20th-century struggle against aggression and totalitarianism.